-a. \$3.5 Million Exemption; 45% Rate.
+a.
+2009 Legislative Proposals and Budget Proposals.
 The Wall Street Journal on January 12, 2009 reported that estate tax legislation may be a high priority for Congress, and that we would likely see a permanent increase in the estate tax exemption to \$3.5 million and a 45% rate.
-The Senate Finance Committee may begin addressing estate tax legislation in several weeks.

-The position of then-Senator Obama and Senator McCain was summarized in "An Updated Analysis of 2008 Presidential Candidates' Tax Plans," Tax Policy Center (July 23, 2008).
-President Obama's position was to fix the estate tax law permanently in its 2009 form, with an exemption of \$3.5 million and a top rate of 45%.
-Neither of the Presidential candidates officially supported restoring the state death tax credit, indexing the exemption to inflation, unifying the estate and gift or including a portability provision for tax system, the exemption between spouses, but both plans would repeal the carryover basis provisions.
+The Obama administration's proposed budget confirmed the \$3.5 million exemption, 45% rate position.
+A footnote to Table S-5 contained this observation: "estate tax is maintained in its 2009 parameters."
+This was the position of Senator Obama in the campaign in 2008.
+Neither of the Presidential candidates officially supported restoring the state death tax credit, indexing the exemption to inflation, unifying the estate and gift tax system, or including a portability provision for the exemption between spouses, but both plans would repeal the carryover basis provisions.
 The proposal would be effective for 2010 and future years.